Paid advertisement

 A family deposit mortgage still involves a guarantor, but in this case, they need to keep a proportion of the value of your home, usually between 10% and 20%, in a secure savings account.

 The money is held there for a set period, often around five years, earning interest.
 Provided you’ve kept up with mortgage payments, the money along with earned interest, will be returned to them.
-If you haven’t, some or all the money will be used to pay for any arrears.
+If you haven’t, some or all of the money will be used to pay for any arrears.
 As an alternative, they can also put their own home up as security.

 Please note: It’s important to do your own research before taking out a mortgage.
 Make sure you can afford the repayments and understand the risks before committing.